 - College: Princeton University

-Amazon CEO Jeff Bezos, who has a net worth of $124 billion, is the richest person in the world and, according to Forbes, is the first billionaire to break the 12-figure mark.
+Amazon CEO Jeff Bezos, who has a net worth of $114.7 billion, is the richest person in the world and, according to Forbes, is the first billionaire to break the 12-figure mark.
 The son of a single mother, Bezos earned early admission to Princeton, originally intending to practice theoretical physics.
 After graduation, however, he realized the power of the internet and began selling books online, a small business venture that grew into the world’s most powerful online retailer.

-College: University of Pennsylvania, University of Nebraska and Columbia University
+- College: University of Pennsylvania, University of Nebraska and Columbia University

 Warren Buffett followed his father’s advice and went to the University of Pennsylvania’s prestigious Wharton School of Business — but only reluctantly.
-The man who would go on to become the “Oracle of Omaha,” arguably the most successful investor of all time, completed his undergraduate education at the University of Nebraska before attending graduate school at Columbia University.
+The man who has gone on to become the “Oracle of Omaha,” arguably the most successful investor of all time, completed his undergraduate education at the University of Nebraska before attending graduate school at Columbia University.

-College: University of Pennsylvania and Stanford University
+- College: University of Pennsylvania and Stanford University

 Elon Musk is the co-founder of PayPal, the creator of SpaceX and the CEO of Tesla.
 In 1989, however, the South African immigrant entered Queen’s University in his mother’s native Canada and eventually transferred to the University of Pennsylvania, graduating with a degree in physics and economics in 1995.
 Musk then enrolled at Stanford University but left after just two days to start his first company, Zip2.

-College: Auburn University and Duke University
+- College: Auburn University and Duke University